I've heard that fruit juice is a good source of vitamins but that it can contribute to obesity. Is it OK to give my child fruit juice?

-While whole fruit is the best choice, certain types of fruit juice can be a healthy part of your child's diet.
+Certain types of fruit juice can be a healthy part of your child's diet.

-Recent studies have confirmed that drinking moderate amounts of 100 percent fruit juice doesn't affect a child's weight.
+Research suggests that drinking moderate amounts of 100 percent fruit juice doesn't affect a child's weight.
 However, fruit juice contains calories.
 Just like any other food or calorie-containing drink, too much fruit juice can contribute to weight gain.

-- Birth to 6 months: No fruit juice, unless it's used to relieve constipation
+- Birth to 6 months.
+No fruit juice, unless it's used to relieve constipation.

-- 6 months to 6 years: 4 to 6 ounces (118 to 177 milliliters) a day
+- 1 to 6 years.
+Up to 6 ounces (177 milliliters) a day.

-- 7 years and older: 8 to 12 ounces (237 to 355 milliliters) a day
+- 7 years and older.
+Up to 12 ounces (355 milliliters) a day.

 - Nicklas TA, et al. Association between 100% juice consumption and nutrient intake and weight of children aged 2 to 11 years.
 Archives of Pediatrics and Adolescent Medicine.
 2008;162:557.